att/netarbiter/sds/install-kubeadm/README.md

 5. Test
 ```
-# To check if all pods' status is "Running".
+# To check if all pods are "Running".
 kubectl get pods --all-namespaces
 ```